 c) Ensuring [maximum] level of child on-line protection by 2020.]

+d) Establishing one CSIRT point of presence in each Autonomous System in coordination with national/regional CSIRT by 2020.

 ICANN, Civil Society:

-Overall Cybersecurity readiness in all countries should be improved by 40% by 2020 – with specific focus on developing countries, including least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+a) [Overall readiness in the field of confidence and security in the use of knowledge and information technologies in all countries should be improved by 40% by 2020 – with specific focus on developing countries, including least developed countries, small island developing states, landlocked developing countries and countries with economies in transition.
+The assessment of readiness in the field of confidence and security in the use of knowledge and information technologies should take into account the current level of penetration of these technologies

+b) Building transborder and transnational space of confidence and security in the Internet at the international and regional levels by 2020.

+c) Ensuring [maximum] level of child on-line protection by 2020.]

 Uruguay, Government: By 2020, 100% of member states have established a national Computer Incident Response Team that cooperate at regional and international level